Witches’ Brew Drink

 It’s unfortunately not the easiest ingredient to find in some areas.
 For others, it’s super easy to get.
 It’s usually around $1-2 per pound and is found near the entrance by the checkout.

 Here’s a Penguin Dry Ice finder.
-In my home zip code in Texas, it shows up as available at every Kroger, Tom Thumb, and HEB.
+In my home zip code in Texas, it is listed as available at every Kroger, Tom Thumb, and HEB location.
 I see it’s also available at Publix in some states.

-In Munich, where I live now, I made an order with a fish company and got free dry ice that way.
+In Munich, where I currently live, I placed an order with a fish company and received free dry ice as a result.
 The only alternative would have been to order from a dry ice company.

 The cheapest option that route would have been around $55.
 So I was quite happy with the fish company option!

-Dry ice has to be used within 18-24 hours, so you can’t just order a bunch and freeze it for later use.
+Dry ice must be used within 18-24 hours, so you can’t simply order a large quantity and store it for later use.
 You actually can’t freeze it at all!
 So don’t put it in the freezer.

 Skull ice cubes